Wednesday, May 14, 2025 • Welcome to the 100% Nonsense-Free Zone!

 In my experience, a good PCIe Gen 3 NVMe SSD (like the Samsung 970 EVO) can deliver sustained copy speeds of over 2,000MB/s.

-Future NVMe SSDs will be even faster, thanks to the faster lane speed of next-generation PCIe.
-For now, PCIe Gen 4 SSD, such as the Samsung 980 PRO, can deliver a rate some 50% faster than a PCIe Gen 3 drive.
+NVMe SSDs have consistently gotten faster and faster, thanks to the faster lane speed of next-generation PCIe.
+A PCIe Gen 4×4 SSD, such as the Samsung 980 PRO, can deliver a rate some 50% faster than a PCIe Gen 3 drive and PCIe Gen 5 SSD, such as the Crucial T705, can deliver over 4000MB/s of sustained copy speeds.

-PCIe NVMe SSDs are generally backward compatible.
-A PCIe Gen 4 drive will work with a PCIe Gen 3 M.2 slot.
-And vice versa, Gen 3 SSDs will work with a Gen 4 slot.
+It’s worth noting that PCIe NVMe SSDs are backward and forward compatible.
+A PCIe Gen 5 drive will work with a PCIe Gen 4 and Gen 3 M.2 slot, and vice versa—PCIe Gen 3 SSDs will work with a Gen 4 or Gen 5 slot—at the speed of the drive or the interface, whichever is slower.

 The takeaway

-But the hard drive won't go away, either.
-It still provides low-cost storage solutions, such as NAS servers, where speed is not a big issue.
+For the home, the hard drive still provides low-cost storage solutions, such as NAS servers, where speed is not the priority.
+In this case, the good old standard SATA SSDs are excellent, too.

-No matter what type of storage you use, in the end, it's always what you want to convert into those zeros and ones—the information—that matter.
+No matter what type of storage you use, in the end, it’s always what you have created that’s worthy of being converted into those zeros and ones that matters.
+So, get a couple of good SSDs and then focus on your life story, yes?

 Share what you just read!